CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Service agreements, requirements specifications, service catalog and descriptions, service level,
 * detailed outsourcing model and updated business case,
 * Migration plan.
 After being commissioned by the outsourcing customer, a security management team should be set up specifically for the migration phase on the part of the outsourcing customer.
 This should be supplemented by qualified employees of the outsourcing service provider.
-The size of the (joint) security management team should be dependent on the type and size of the outsourcing project, as a minimum it may consist of one security expert each of the customer and the service provider.
-As the main contact for information security, the information security officer must be designated by the customer and the service provider.
+The size of the (joint) security management team should be dependent on the type and size of the outsourcing project, as a minimum it can consist of one security expert each of the customer and the service provider.
+As the primary contact for information security, the information security officer must be designated by the customer and the service provider.

 In order to promote the success of the migration phase, the outsourcing customer - in particular its security management team - should be actively involved in the project during the entire migration phase by the outsourcing service provider.
 In particular, it should be ensured that it is informed in good time about current progress, developments and possible complications.

-For this purpose, a committee with qualified contact persons on both sides for migration management should be established and the frequency of working meetings should be determined.
-The respective responsibilities are to be defined in advance and fixed in writing, as well as possible positions that support the committee.
+For this purpose a committee with qualified contact persons of both sides for the migration management should be established and the frequency of working meetings should be determined.
+The respective responsibilities are to be defined in advance and fixed in writing, as well as possible posts that support the committee.

-In this context, "qualified contact persons" are understood to be those persons who have the necessary expertise and competencies required for the outsourcing service and who are trained in the specific tasks and challenges of an outsourcing project (organization, communication, conflict management ).
+"Qualified contacts" in this context means those who have the necessary expertise and skills required for the outsourcing service and are trained in the specific tasks and challenges of an outsourcing project (organization, communication, conflict management ).

 All members of the committee should be experienced in communicating with employees and other outsourcing partners.
 The sometimes considerable organizational changes that all outsourcing customers have to get used to can lead to resistance that not only adversely affects immediate collaboration but also influences the success of the outsourcing project.
 In order not to endanger the outsourcing project and to prevent and / or reduce resistance, a sensitive communication of all measures is necessary.

 The outsourcing customer has the justified interest in monitoring their implementation during the migration phase.
 To this end, the necessary structures and resources should be created and provided, such as: For example, defined communication channels and procedures, as well as escalation templates and regular reporting.
 Thus, the migration can be carried out transparently, which makes the achievement of goals by both sides measurable and leads to a sustainable, trusting outsourcing relationship.

 In addition, a training course for the staff of the outsourcing customer should be planned during this phase.
-These will work in future on newly created interfaces.
+These will work on newly created interfaces in the future.
 The outsourcing service provider should support this.
 The implementation of training and its sustainability are in the interest of the outsourcing service provider, as this can not provide its service to the agreed extent or with the required quality level due to insufficient additional work.
 This in turn can negatively affect the outsourcing relationship and thus the reputation of the outsourcing service provider.

 In the course of the migration, the test operation is of great importance.
 Especially for test purposes and in phases of heavy workload, "flexible" and "uncomplicated" solutions are often chosen, which are often uncertain.
 This should be avoided.
 For example, it should be ensured that productive data are not used as test data without special protection.
 This must be excluded by the security concept accordingly.
 The following aspects should be considered by the outsourcing service provider during the migration phase:

 * For the migration phase, a security concept must be created.
 * The outsourcing service provider has to define clear responsibilities and hierarchies for the migration phase.
 Clear leadership structures are a prerequisite.
 In addition, contact persons and responsibilities should also be defined at high levels.
 This is the only way to ensure that, if in doubt, action can be taken with appropriate emphasis.
-* The required tests have to be planned and carried out, approval procedures have to be prepared and production introduction has to be planned.
+* The required tests have to be planned and carried out, approval procedures have to be prepared and the production introduction has to be planned.
 * The outsourcing service provider must select appropriate internal staff for the test, induction and later operations.
 It should be examined to what extent the outsourcing customer should be contractually given a say in the selection of personnel.
 * The outsourcing service provider must get to know exactly the relevant processes, applications and IT systems of the outsourcing customer and, if necessary, actively request a briefing.
 * Trouble-free operation must be ensured by accurate resource planning and tests in advance.
 The productive systems must not be neglected.
 In addition, interference must be taken into account by necessary tests.